billliu1992/catalyst-docs/docs/quick-start/quick-install-node.md

 # Quick Start on Node.js

+For a working example, please checkout our [examples repo](https://github.com/catalyst-monitor/catalyst-examples).

 ## Initialize the Library

 To get started, add the core Javascript library to your Node.js application: